DocHolliday13x/reading-notes/Class301/class06.md

 1. What are the 6 reasons for paired programming?

+   1. Greater Efficiency
+   2. Engaged Collaboration
+   3. Learning From Fellow Fellow Students
+   4. Social Skills
+   5. Job Interview Readiness
+   6. Work Environment Readiness

 2. In your experience, which of these reasons have you found most beneficial?

+   * Learning from fellow students.
+Since everyone has differing approaches to solving the same problems, it provides an opportunity to observe different approaches and solutions than your own.
+You also provide the same benefit to your team members, providing them a learning opportunity as well.
+This promotes growth all around and can help yeild the best possible results.

 3. How does pair programming work?

+   * It consists of two roles: Driver and Navigator.
+The driver is responsible for typing the code, managing the text editor, switching files and version control.
+The Navigator is responsible for verbally guiding the driver by thinking about the big picture, while simultaneously watching for bugs and errors that may need to be resolved.

 #### Things I Would Like to Know More About